-Туре # Type of Qualifying Life Event (QLE) & Scenario QLE Merits SEP Exchange Enrollment Required Prior to QLE Timeframe to Report and Enroll in a Plan (SEP) Coverage or Change Effectuates Regulation Reference Change in Household Size 2.2 Plan change will be limited to plans that are one metal level higher, lower, or at the same level as the current plan they are enrolled in.
+Туре # Type of Qualifying Life Event (QLE) & Scenario QLE Merits SEP Exchange Enrollment Required Prior to QLE Timeframe to Report and Enroll in a Plan (SEP) Coverage or Change Effectuates Regulation Reference Change in Household Size 2.2 For exchange-enrolled households the dependent can be added to the same plan that the household is currently enrolled in, or the dependent can enroll in separate plan at any metal level.
 Yes No 60 days from date of QLE Retroactively to date of event OR The 1st day of the month following plan enrollment For financial consumers, APTC and CSR are granted retroactively to the date of event, which is applied when the consumer reconciles their taxes except in cases of hardship.
 Additionally, an SEP is granted for parent(s) regardless of if child goes on CHIP or Medicaid.
 Consumers who report an added dependent after Open Enrollment closes, but before the new plan year effectuates, may add the dependent on the date of the event or the first of the month following plan enrollment; additionally, they may enroll in a cross walked plan for the upcoming plan year or select a new plan for the new year in a special enrollment period.
 45 CFR 155.420(b) (2)(i)(1,2); 45 CFR 155.420 (d) (2)(i); 45 CFR 155.330(g); Idaho SBM PST Log: 188; Idaho SBM PST Log:189 Change in Household Size 2.3 Divorce If the consumer is not enrolled on the Exchange but experiences a loss of MEC due to divorce, refer to SEP Matrix #1.2.
 Updated 9/27/16 Yes Eligible enrollees must lose coverage due to the divorce.
 No 60 days from the effective date on the court order 1 st day of month following plan enrollment 45 CFR 155.420(d)2)(ii) Change in Household Size 2.4 Death of Dependent No N/A N/A Dependent is removed retroactively to date of death.
 45 CFR 155.420 (b) (3); 45 CFR 155.420 (d)(2)(ii); Idaho SBM PST ID 166